YangDai2003/OpenNote-Compose/README.md

 You can know more about how to use OpenNote with Markdown and LaTeX in the [Guide](Guide.md).

-## Notice

-This project is still in early stages of construction and features may change, be added or removed.
-If you have any suggestions or questions please feel free to let me know.

 ## Features

 - **Create, Edit, and Delete Notes**: Users can create, edit, and delete notes effortlessly.